magnitopic/camagru/README.md

 # Camagru

-This web project is challenging you to create a small web application allowing you to make basic photo and video editing using your webcam and some predefined images
+This project challenges you to make a webpage from which to upload, edit and share pictures with other users.
+You can choose to take a picture with your webcam or upload an image directly from your computer.
+You can also add stickers, change their size, rotation and position, and save the final image.
+The project is written in PHP, HTML, CSS and JS.

+There is a public gallery where the images published by all users are displayed.
+You can like and comment on the images, and the author of the image will receive an email notification, if he wants.

 <div align="center">
 <img alt="Camagru project view" src="https://github.com/user-attachments/assets/2fd0293f-78d5-403a-8352-3716624982d1">